History of opera: Verismo

 In 1910 he premiered in New York La fanciulla del West (The Girl from the West).
 After La rondine (La golondrina, 1917), his next project was Il trittico (The Triptych), a set of three operas to be performed in a single session: Il tabarro (The tabard), Suor Angelica and Gianni Schicchi (1918).
 His last opera was Turandot, on which he worked between 1920 and the year of his death (1924), and which was completed by Franco Alfano and premiered in 1926.
 In this work he synthesized his musical style: conjunction of drama and music, real characters of great emotional force and music of great symphonic intensity.
 It includes the famous aria Nessun dorma.

-Other prominent composers of verismo were Umberto Giordano, Alfredo Catalani and Francesco Cilea.
+Other prominent composers of verismo were Umberto Giordano and Francesco Cilea.
 Giordano began in Sanzogno's competition with the one-act opera Marina (1889).
 It was followed by Mala vita (1892) and Regina Diaz (1894).
 He achieved his greatest success with Andrea Chénier (1896), with libretto by Luigi Illica.
 He repeated success with Fedora (1898), which was followed by a series of failures, until he renewed fame with La cena delle beffe (The Supper of Mockery, 1924).
-Catalani evolved from an early Wagnerian influence towards verismo.
-His first opera, La falce (1875), was to a libretto by Arrigo Boito.
-It was followed by Elda (1880), transformed ten years later into Loreley.
-His greatest success was La Wally (1892), in a Germanizing style, with libretto by Luigi Illica.
 Cilea abandoned law for music.
 He achieved an early success with Gina (1889), which was followed by La tilda (1892), L'arlesiana (1897) and his masterpiece, Adriana Lecouvreur (1902), a mixture of tragedy and comedy, in which he combined verismo with a certain bel canto.